News release from 08/02/2022

 Proposed budget prioritises tackling climate change in South Cambridgeshire

 The latest budget proposals for South Cambridgeshire District Council allocate £6.83 million to tackling climate change in the district during the upcoming year.

-The Council’s proposed budget for 2022/23 was discussed during a meeting of its Scrutiny and Overview Committee in January, and yesterday (Monday 7 February) considered during a Cabinet meeting.
+The Council’s proposed budget for 2022/23 was discussed during a meeting of its Scrutiny and Overview Committee in January, and on 7 February considered during a Cabinet meeting.
 Cabinet members have recommended the budget to a meeting of Full Council.
 During the Full Council meeting on 22 February, all Councillors will be asked to vote on the budget plans.